The state government awards the following four Bavarian Media State Prizes:

 In addition, the Bavarian Minister President may award an honorary prize.
 The Bavarian Minister President's Honorary Prize has already been awarded to numerous renowned film greats, such as Roland Emmerich, Margarethe von Trotta, Werner Herzog, Hannelore Elsner, Bruno Ganz, Volker Schlöndorff, Wim Wenders and Mario Adorf.

-Eligible to submit nominations for the Bavarian Film Award are the relevant associations, the German Federal Film Board, the Bavarian Film Fund, the Board of Trustees for Young German Film, the Wiesbaden Film Evaluation Board and the jury members.
+Eligible to nominate for the Bavarian Film Award are the relevant associations, the German Federal Film Board, the Bavarian Film Fund, the Board of Trustees for Young German Film, the Wiesbaden Film Evaluation Board and the jury members.

 Bavarian Print Prize

-The Bavarian Print Prize has been recognizing outstanding achievements in the print industry since 2000, underscoring Bavaria's importance as Germany's most important publishing and print media location.
+The Bavarian Print Prize has been recognizing outstanding achievements in the print industry since 2000, underlining Bavaria's importance as the most important publishing and print media location in Germany.
 This prize, which is unique in Germany, is awarded without endowment by the Bavarian State Government every two years in cooperation with the Association of Bavarian Newspaper Publishers (VBZV), the Association of Magazine Publishers in Bavaria (VZB) and the Bavarian Printing and Media Association (VDMB).
 The award symbol is Nike, the goddess of victory, a figurine from Porzellan Manufaktur Nymphenburg.

 Awards are presented in the following three categories: